NordicSemiconductor/pc-nrfconnect-docs/README.md

 1. Make sure you have a recent ruby.
 2. If you have not already bundler installed, run `gem install bundler`.
-3. Run `gem install bundler` once inside this repo folder.
+3. Run `bundle install` once inside this repo folder.
 4. Each time you want to view your local files run `bundle exec jekyll serve` and go to `http://localhost:4000`.